TechPreacher/IotHubSynchronizer/README.md

 ## Setting up the Web API app

 This chapter targets the `IotHubSync.Service` project in the solution.

+The Web API app has the following REST API:

+- **/api/test**: Endpoint to verify if the service is up (may be removed or protected from anonymous access)
+- **/api/sync**: Endpoint to manually trigger an IoT Hub synchronization (may be removed or protected from anonymous access)
+- **/api/eventgrid_device_created_deleted**: Endpoint that handles Azure Event Grid events when a device is created or deleted in the master IoT Hub.

+The time triggered synchronization is configured using the  **SyncTimerMinutes** environment variable / setting.

 Set the `IotHubConnectionStringMaster` and `IotHubConnectionStringSlave` in the project's `appsettings.json` file or set the Azure App Service environment variables as describe4d below.